apache/ignite/modules/platforms/cpp/odbc/README.txt

-Apache Ignite ODBC driver
+GridGain ODBC driver
 =======================================

-Apache Ignite provides ODBC driver that can be used to retrieve distributed data from cache using standard SQL queries and native ODBC API.
+GridGain provides ODBC driver that can be used to retrieve distributed data from cache using standard SQL queries and native ODBC API.

 For more info on ODBC please refer to ODBC Programmer's Reference at https://msdn.microsoft.com/en-us/library/ms714177.aspx

-To use Apache Ignite ODBC driver you first need to build and install it for your system.
+To use GridGain ODBC driver you first need to build and install it for your system.
 You can find driver installation instructions below.
 For build instruction please refer to $IGNITE_HOME/platforms/cpp/DEVNOTES.txt.

 Connection string and DSN arguments
 =======================================

-Apache Ignite ODBC driver supports and uses following connection string/DSN
+GridGain ODBC driver supports and uses following connection string/DSN
 arguments:

 1. Address of the node to connect to: